rustamlatypov/passwd-cracker/README.md

 ## Parallelism
 Both sequential and parallel implementations are provided.
 Parallelism on the CPU is achieved using joblib.
 Using the parallel implementation makes sense when there is a lot of hashes to crack, otherwise the parallel overhead gets too high.
-Also, when handling large wordlists (~50M) the parallel implementations slow down and would require a better memory access pattern.
+Also, when handling large wordlists (~50M) the parallel implementations slows down and would require a better memory access pattern to work effectively.

 ## Author